willfitzpatrick4/willfitzpatrick4.github.io/_posts/2019-04-13-/Project4.md

 ## Merging the Data Sets

-To execute beneficial analysis on the data it was necessary to merge all three of the sets, this was achieved using pandas merge function sequentially.
+To execute beneficial analysis on the data it was necessary to merge all three of the sets to yield data cohesive for all three of the files, this was achieved using pandas merge function sequentially.

-The energy dataset was merged to output the intersection of both the datasets (using pandas pd.merge and setting 'how' to 'inner').
+Firstly the energy dataset was merged to output the intersection of both the datasets (using pandas pd.merge and setting 'how' to 'inner') the 'Country' index was.

 This was then repeated.
 The first merged set was combined with the scimajr set to yield a combination of all three sets.